Petr Tenkrát: Playing career

+Tenkrát started his NHL career in the 2000–01 season, scoring four times with four assists for the Mighty Ducks of Anaheim in his first 10 NHL games.

 He won SM-Liiga-silver in 2003 and bronze in 2006.
 SM-gold in 2004 and 2005.

 Tenkrát's contract with Kärpät ended after the season 2005–06.
 He started the 2006–07 season with Boston Bruins's AHL affiliate, the Providence Bruins, after a trade with the Toronto Maple Leafs.
 He had signed a one-year deal with the club.
 On November 11, 2006 Tenkrát was called up from the Providence team to take the place of Boston forward Jeff Hoggan, and scored his first goal for the Bruins, wearing player number 17, in a home game against the Ottawa Senators that same night.

 In both the 2007–08 and 2008–09 seasons Tenkrát returned to his hometown team before moving to Sweden's Elitserien to play with Timrå IK.
-He then signed a two-year contract with Skellefteå AIK.
+He then signed a two-year contract with Skellefteå AIK in 2009, becoming a free agent in October 2010.
 He then returned to Czech Republic, signing with HC Sparta Praha for 2011-12 season.
+In April 2013 Tenkrát returned to Kladno.

 He also was a member of the Czech national inline hockey team at the 2008 Men's World Inline Hockey Championships in Bratislava, Slovakia.